CaylinDewey/project2-v2/README.md

 - [Code Institute Readme Template Tutorial](Code-Institute-Solutions/readme-template)
 - [Code Institute Readme from Thomas Tomo](https://github.com/Thomas-Tomo/Lunar-Escape)
 - [Code Institue Readme from Kera Cudmore](https://github.com/kera-cudmore)
-- [freeCodeCamp Tutorial](https://www.youtube.com) was used for examples and learning.
+- [freeCodeCamp Tutorial](https://www.youtube.com) was used for examples of code and learning.
-- [Dave Gray](https://www.youtube.com/@DaveGrayTeachesCode) tutorials were viewed to assist.
+- [Dave Gray](https://www.youtube.com/@DaveGrayTeachesCode) tutorials were viewed to assist with understanding Java Script.
 - [Web Dev Simplified](https://www.youtube.com/c/WebDevSimplified) tutorials were viewed to assist with the project.
+- [Ania Kubow](https://www.youtube.com/@AniaKubow) was used to learn about Javascript
 - [Favicon](https://favicon.io/favicon-converter/) was used to create the favicon
 - [Figjam](https://www.figma.com/) was used for the wireframe
 - [Font Awesome](https://fontawesome.com/v4/icons/) provided all icons